-We have a team of experienced lawyers spread through the towns of King's Lynn, Peterborough, Thetford and Wisbech.
+We have a team of experienced lawyers spread through the towns of King's Lynn, Peterborough, Thetford, Wisbech, Ely and Isleham.

 Going through divorce or separation is a difficult and emotional time.
 However, our lawyers understand the issues facing you.
 We know that you need prompt, accessible advice, provided in a sensitive and constructive manner.

 Whether your divorce or separation can be resolved through agreement or you need to go to Court we are experienced, compassionate and ready to help you.

 What legal criteria can lead to a Divorce?

 In order to get divorced you must satisfy the court that one or more of the following is true as proof that your marriage is over: